Dr. Michael Anderson’s Approach to Care

 - AO North America

-Spending time with family, boundary waters trips & other outdoor activities, hockey, and live music
+Dr. Anderson enjoys spending time with family, Boundary Waters trips and other outdoor activities, hockey, and live music.

 Anderson MR, Baumhauer JF.
 “Principles of Ankle Arthroscopy.”
 Illustrated Tips and Tricks in Sports Medicine Surgery.
 Accepted for publication